apache/mxnet/docs/tutorials/embedded/wine_detector.md

     print topn
 ```

-You can then run this file by entring the following command
+You can then run this file by entering the following command:

 ```bash
 python camera_test.py
 ```

-If this is working you see a preview every few seconds of the image that is being captured and fed to the model, as well as predicted classes for objects in the image being written to the terminal.
+If camera_test.py is working you should see a preview every few seconds of the image that is being captured and fed to the model, as well as predicted classes for objects in the image being written to the terminal.

-Try pointing the PiCamera at a few different objects and see the predictions the network comes out with.
+Try pointing the PiCamera at a few different objects and see what predictions the network comes out with.

 ## Connecting Our Model To The AWS Cloud

-We can now move on to adding the code to send the predictions this real time model is making locally to the AWS cloud if certain conditions are met.
+We can now move on to adding the code to send the predictions that this real-time model is making locally to the AWS cloud if certain conditions are met.

-The first step is to setup an AWS account if you don't have one yet.
-Then you should go to the [AWS IoT dashboard](https://us-west-2.console.aws.amazon.com/iotv2/home?region=us-west-2#/thinghub) and register a new device.
+The first step is to set up an AWS account if you don't have one yet.
+Then go to the [AWS IoT dashboard](https://us-west-2.console.aws.amazon.com/iotv2/home?region=us-west-2#/thinghub) and register a new device.

-Once that device is registered you should download and copy the corresponding rootCA, Certificate and Private key, to your home directory, while noting the unique endpoint of your device shadow on the AWS IoT Dashboard.
+After the device is registered, download and copy the corresponding rootCA, Certificate, and Private key to your home directory.
+Note the unique endpoint of your device shadow on the AWS IoT Dashboard.

 We will now build an application, based off the code in camera_test.py, which will send a message to the cloud whenever a wine bottle is detected in a frame by the PiCamera.